-As you’ll see in my video, the best way to learn how to introduce a dog to a cat face-to-face is with the help of a pet gate.
-The gate will keep the animals separated while still allowing them to see and smell each other.
+As you'll see in my video, the best way to learn how to introduce a dog to a cat face-to-face is with the help of a pet gate.
+When you have dog gates at home, they will keep the animals separated while still allowing them to see and smell each other.

 If you can't use a pet gate, keep the cat in the carrier during this initial introduction.
 This is not preferable, because the cat may feel trapped in the carrier and be more scared than she would if she knew she had the means to get away from the dog.

 If the cat is extremely skittish, you should keep her in a carrier even if you have a pet gate.
 This will keep her in one area to allow the animals time to sniff each other.

 ALSO READ: How to Adopt a Dog If You Already Have a Cat

 After the Barrier Introduction

 Once the animals have gotten used to each other through the pet gate or carrier, it's time to introduce them with no barrier in between.
 It's best to keep both pets on a leash, so you'll need someone else to help you with this part of learning how to introduce a dog to a cat.

 Start with the animals at a distance of about 10 feet.
 That's close enough for them to smell each other without being able to reach each other.
 Remember, look for any signs of aggression during this time.

 Leash pulling is to be expected, but if the animals are lunging toward each other or pulling on the leash while showing signs of aggression toward the other animal, STOP WHAT YOU'RE DOING.
 Any signs of aggression should be taken very seriously, and you're not trained to deal with aggressive animals.